-A Year in Provence should be read with a thick, plummy red and crusty bread soaked in truffle oil.
+A Year in Provence should be read with thick plummy-red red and crusty bread soaked in truffle oil.

 Peter Mayle’s (1939 – 2018) classic piece of travel writing chronicles the year Mayle, British advertising creative, relocated with his wife to an undiscovered fairy-tale parcel of the world: Provence.
 The place glistens with thyme and lavender.
 Scrub oaks climb hillsides, and tout le monde communes for the holiest event: the afternoon meal.

 Time elasticity, does that still exist?
-(Apart from building trades and any and all deliveries).
+(Apart from in building trades and any and all deliveries.)

-Mayle’s message of simplicity, kindness, authenticity, and meaningfulness are as alive as ever, and upon reread, this book reveals new marvels.
+Mayle’s message of simplicity, kindness, authenticity, and meaningfulness is as alive as ever, and upon reread this book reveals new marvels.
 A Year in Provence is worth a good sink into lovely cushions and a hefty red.1

-On living a life of meaningful busyness read French travel-writer Sylvain Tesson’s retreat and restart in Siberia.
+On living a life of meaningful busyness, read French travel-writer Sylvain Tesson’s retreat and restart in Siberia.
 Poet Mary Oliver wrote a perfectly self-contained poem about retreating from life’s busyness.
-I think Oliver and Mayle would concur, is not the busyness we reject, but the futility of activity.
+I think Oliver and Mayle would concur: it is not the busyness we reject but the futility of activity.